sorellabs/specify-assertions/docs/source/index.rst

        A thorough tour of Alright's concepts, so you can understand how to best use it for testing your projects, and extend it with new assertions.

-   * :doc:`Contributing <dev/index>`
-       All you need to know to contribute to the Alright library!

    * `API Reference`_
        A quick reference of Alright's API, including usage examples.